When did the Hebrews or Israelites become known as Jews?

 God’s Promises To Abraham

 Abraham lived in the Middle East about 4,000 years ago.
 He was an ancestor of both the Jews and Arabs, which is why they still struggle over control of the Tomb of Patriarchs in Hebron where Abraham is buried.
-During the 40 years between leaving Ur and coming to Mt.
+During the 40 years between leaving Haran and coming to Mt.
 Moriah, Abraham was given four great promises: a promised son (Isaac), a promised people (Jews), a promised land (Canaan), and a promised blessing for all people, (Jews wrote the Scriptures; Jesus Christ was Jewish).

 There were two problems with the promises he was given at Ur (Gen. 12:1-4).
 First, all the promises depended on them having a child, and his wife Sarai was unable to have children (Gen. 11:30).
 The fact that they had no hope of having any children was devastating, when families usually had many children.
 Second, the promises required that Abraham leave his country and family, and go where God directed (Acts 7:2-3; Heb.
 11:8-9).
 This 1,100 mile trip from Ur to Haran and then to Israel, was extremely long when the only means of transport was walking and using animals.